Alaska on a Budget: How to Explore Without Breaking the Bank

 Exit Glacier (Seward): Free to access via short trails

-Matanuska Glacier: $30 entrance fee to walk near glacier (much cheaper than guided tours)
+Matanuska Glacier: $30 entrance fee (much cheaper than guided tours)

 Byron Glacier: Free access via short hike